-Personnel costs that will be charged to the grant are at 100% of total annual salaries.
 Although overtime costs will incur when performing off-peak inspections and covert operations these costs will not be charged to the grant and will be paid locally.

-In order to meet the MOE for FY 2020, the CNMI DPS Motor Carrier Unit will dedicate five (5) officers to the program whose salaries will be paid locally.
-One (1) Police Sergeant, three (3) Police Officer IIIs, and one (1) Police Officer I will be dedicated to the program at 100%.
+In order to meet the MOE for FY 2021, the CNMI DPS Motor Carrier Unit will dedicate three (3) officers to the program whose salaries will be paid locally.
+One (1) Police Lieutenant, one (1) Police Sergeant, and one (1) Police Officer II will be dedicated to the program at 100%.
+Additionally, 10% of the Director of Administration and General Services' salary will be used towards the MOE.
+This is a result of her time spent with the purchasing and maintaing records for MCSAP purchases that will be purchased under local funding and used toward the MOE since this will be handled separately from MCSAP administrative section.
+Additionally, the Director provides oversight on the administrative section of the MCSAP Program.